cameron-frary/CMIP6_data_handling/README.md

 We see from the following output that a `table_id` was automatically chosen.
 Other possible `table_id`s are displayed in case you want to specify a `table_id` (here `CFmon` might be a good option as it seems to be coupled---it incorporates data from several parts of the model).
 ```
 ****Using Amon as table_id (options were ['Amon' 'CFday' 'CFmon' 'AERmon' 'Emon'])****
+source_ids: ['CFmon']
+experiment_ids: ['ssp585' 'historical']
+model_ids: ['r3i1p1f1' 'r2i1p1f1' 'r1i1p1f1']
 ```

+We also see that more than one model_id is found, so we should re-run the query, specifying the `model_id="r1i1p1f1"` in the query dictionary, for example.

 #### `make_plot(self, title, cmap_label, cmap, main, baseline=None, central_lon=0, vmin=None, vmax=None, block_land=True)`